beelzebielsk/turbo-fiesta/notes.md

 TODO
 ====

+- Change this to a real client-server model.
 - Change the socket communication to support variable-length messages.
-- Change this to a real client-server model.
 - Work on conversation history and sharing it with users.
 - Work on message ordering.
 What that means, how to enforce it.
+- Change this to a p2p model, where there is no server that hosts the chat, or use of servers is minimal for ancillary purposes like figuring out who you can join on.